salesforce-marketingcloud/MarketingCloudSDK-Android/index.md

 1. Usage of Android Support libraries will migrate to the androidx-packaged library artifacts.
 2. Java 8 source compatibility.
 3. New dependency on the Kotlin std-lib.
+4. Small changes to the API to better align with expected method naming in Kotlin.

 ## Android Q